Please note -

 Where we have made the personal data public and are obliged pursuant to the above to erase the personal data, we shall, taking account of available technology and the cost of implementation, take reasonable steps, including technical measures, to inform controllers which are processing the personal data that you have requested the erasure by such controllers of any links to, or copy or replication of, that personal data.

-The above shall not apply to the extent that processing is necessary, inter alia:
+The above shall not apply to the extent that use is necessary, amongst others:

 for exercising the right of freedom of expression and information;